Goal-Oriented Real-Time Bayesian Inference for Linear Autonomous Dynamical Systems With Application to Digital Twins for Tsunami Early Warning: Introduction

-With the increasingly dense instrumentation of subduction zones, including Cascadia~\cite{schmidt2023monitoring, becerril2024towards}, and the advance of earthquake-tsunami simulations enabled by high-performance computing~\cite{uphoff2017sumatra, krenz2021palu, abrahams2023comparison}, the availability of real-time observational data promises to enhance tsunami early warning systems.
-Our methodology aims to employ pressure observations obtained from seafloor sensors, along with the coupled acoustic-gravity wave equations that describe the generation of tsunamis~\cite{yamamoto1982gravity, lotto2015tsunami}, to infer the earthquake-induced spatiotemporal seafloor motion.
+With the increasingly dense current or planned instrumentation of subduction zones, including Cascadia~\cite{schmidt2019monitoring, becerril2024towards}, and the advance of earthquake--tsunami simulations enabled by high performance computing~\cite{uphoff2017sumatra, krenz2021palu, abrahams2023comparison}, the availability of real-time observational data promises to enhance tsunami early warning systems.
+Our methodology aims to employ pressure observations obtained from seafloor sensors, along with the coupled acoustic--gravity wave equations that describe the generation of tsunamis~\cite{yamamoto1982gravity, lotto2015tsunami}, to infer the earthquake-induced spatiotemporal seafloor motion and quantify the uncertainty in its inference.
 Employing a model that accounts for acoustic wave propagation is critical for extracting the maximum amount of information from the acoustic pressure sensors, particularly in the near field and during the transients that follow a rupture on the fault~\cite{leveque2018cascadia, li2009ocean}.
-The solution of this inverse problem then provides the boundary forcing to forward propagate the tsunamis toward populated and vulnerable regions along coastlines.
-Other tsunami early warning methods that quantify uncertainties in tsunamigenic earthquake sources (e.g.~\cite{giles2021faster} and references therein) typically rely on statistical tools (rather than full-order PDE solutions) to enable rapid forecasting of the propagating tsunami under uncertainty.
+The solution of this inverse problem then provides the seafloor forcing to forward propagate the tsunamis toward populated and vulnerable regions along coastlines.
+Other tsunami early warning methods that quantify uncertainties in tsunamigenic earthquake sources (e.g.~\cite{giles2021faster} and references therein) or directly make predictions of tsunami waveforms (e.g.~\cite{fujita2024scenario} and references therein) typically rely on statistical tools (rather than full-order PDE solutions) to enable rapid forecasting of the propagating tsunami under uncertainty.
 To provide sufficient early warning to guide evacuation of lower lying regions and inform early responders, the entire inverse problem and subsequent forecasting of coastal inundation must be carried out in real time, i.e.~in a few seconds.
 This is because tsunamis generated on the CSZ may reach coastal communities in as little as 20 minutes~\cite{leveque2018cascadia, melgar2016kinematic}.
 Such early warning systems would have saved innumerable lives in the T\=ohoku and Sumatra--Andaman earthquakes.
-However, solution of this inverse problem satisfying the discretized high-fidelity PDE model exactly in real time represents a grand challenge.
+However, solution of this inverse problem, governed by the discretized high-fidelity PDE model, with quantified uncertainties and in real time, appears to be intractable.

-\paragraph{Large-scale inverse problems.}
+\paragraph{Large-scale inverse problems}